sp1d3r/H1-policyscanner/README.md

 # H1-policyscanner
 This is Visual Studio project (C# language).
-Compiled binaries you can find in the Release folder
+You can find compiled binaries in the Release folder.

 #Purpose
 I wrote the tool for the tracking plocicies changes of the HackerOne public and external programs.